marcusgia2505/classsExGameInstructions/docs/020_Run_a_ready-made_game.rst

 Prerequisites (students devices, lecturer device, data volume)
 ==============================================================
+Data volume

+classEx only requires a small amount of data volume.
+When using classEx as a participant for the first time, loading all settings requires about 120 KB (this is cached and does not need to be reloaded when reentering).
+Each game that is played requires data volume of roughly 20 KB.

 Login of participants and test participants (+logout)
 =====================================================

+Login

+Loginnnn.JPG

+In order to login, participants go to the website http://classex.uni-passau.de and choose their university and then their course or lecture.
+They enter the password provided by the lecturer and click on "Login".

+Noopenvotings.JPG

+If participants are logged in before the lecturer has started the game, participants see a waiting screen.
+The lecturer can edit the text on the waiting screen in the Editing Mode in “own data”.
+Login with QR-Code

+All experiments can be accessed by participants via a QR-Code.
+This QR-Code is provided automatically in the Lecture Mode on top of the page.
+Enlarge the QR code by clicking on the symbol.

+QRnew2.JPG

+Lecturers can either copy the QR-Code and print it on flyers, for example, or display it on the screen.
+When clicking on the QR code symbol instructions how to log in without using the QR code also appear on the screen.
+Personalised login with ticket

+You can provide participants with a personalised ticket to log-in to classEx.
+This way you can ensure that participants only take part on one device and also track the actions of specific participants.
+You simply need to add &tic= to the URL.
+The ticket is saved to the player data and can be retrieved as $tic; in the game.

 Check list (practical tips, demo powerpoint)
 ============================================